mistermichaelll/r_reddit_solutions/README.md

 6  27.8 0.347  NA                                    1
 ```

-And some R code that looked like this:
+And their filter code which looked like this:

 ```r
 tbl[sort(unique(unlist(Map(`:`, grep("VALUE1", tbl$Z), grep("VALUE2", tbl$Z))))),]